 Apply for the Quality Loss Adjustment Program

-USDA’s Farm Service Agency will accept QLA applications from January 6 through March 5, 2021.
+USDA’s Farm Service Agency accepted QLA applications from January 6 through April 9, 2021.
 To apply, producers must submit a completed program application along with supporting documentation.
 Producers can apply directly through their local USDA Service Center or via our online QLA Application Portal.

 Submit Application to USDA Service Center